functionless/eventual-website/docs/learn/1-what-is-eventual.md

 });
 ```

-:::note
+:::info
-Integrations go far beyond just AWS Resources though.
-For example, perhaps you want to register a webhook in Slack:
+Integrations go far beyond just AWS Resources - for example, perhaps you want to register a webhook in Slack:

 ```ts
 const slack = new Slack("my-slack-connection", { credentials });